 Energy back billing is when a supplier charges a consumer for extra electricity or gas that they may have previously used outside of their contractual usage.

-Changes will be implemented in May 2018 to stop energy suppliers from charging customers for gas and electricity that was used more than 12 months ago.
-Ofgem are set put a ban in place so that providers can no longer profit from charging customers for extra energy used after a certain time frame.
+Changes were implemented in May 2018 to stop energy suppliers from charging customers for gas and electricity that was used more than 12 months ago.
+Ofgem put a ban in place so that providers no longer profit from charging customers for extra energy used after a certain time frame.

 New rules proposed by Ofgem mean that if a customer has been paying an incorrect amount for their energy, suppliers will not be able to charge them for anything they may owe from a year or less ago.

-This is set to replace the current voluntary agreement which has been in place since 2007 because Ofgem are concerned that there is little consistency with how energy companies are back billing customers.
+This replaced the original voluntary agreement which was in place in 2007 because Ofgem were concerned that there was little consistency with how energy companies back-billed customers.

 When does energy back billing happen?

-If it transpires that the customer has paid too little, the energy provider is entitled to charge for the extra gas or electricity used.
-However, they should only be doing this for amounts up to 12 months previously according to current agreements.
+If it transpired that the customer had paid too little, the energy provider was entitled to charge for the extra gas or electricity used.

 What changes are Ofgem making to energy back billing?

-First changes to the management of energy back billing came in 2007, when the 11 energy providers all signed a voluntary agreement to standardise processes.
+The first changes to the management of energy back billing came in 2007 when the 11 energy providers signed a voluntary agreement to standardise processes.
 Since then, lots more suppliers have sprung up in the market and there are now over 50 companies operating in the UK.

-Ofgem fears that there is now a lack of cohesion in energy back billing systems and want to gain more control over how back billing is carried out.
-Looking at the current system, it will examine the different types of consumers that may need protection and to what kind of detail this should be implemented.
+Ofgem feared that there was a lack of cohesion in energy back billing systems and wanted to gain more control over how back billing was carried out.
+Looking at the original system, it examined the different types of consumers that may need protection and to how it should be implemented.

-Some providers do have a back billing policy in place but many of them do not have a standard process for charging customers for extra energy used.
+Some providers did have back billing policies in place but many did not have a standard process for charging customers for extra energy used.

 Rachel Fletcher, senior partner at Ofgem, said: ‘Getting billing right is an essential part of customer service, but when things go wrong we want to ensure that all customers benefit from the same protection against back-billing.

-‘We cannot be certain that this is the case now under the voluntary commitment.
-We expect suppliers to put their customers first, which is why we are proposing a new enforceable rule to provide this protection.’
+‘We cannot be certain that this was the case under the voluntary commitment.
+We expect suppliers to put their customers first, which is why we are enforcing a rule to provide this protection.’

-How can I refund from my supplier if I have been overcharged?
+How can I get a refund from my supplier if I have been overcharged?